folayaospina/pokeApiNest/README.md

 # POKE API FELIPE OLAYA OSPINA
+## Used Tools

+- **NestJS**: A framework for building efficient, reliable, and scalable server-side applications in Node.js.
+It was used to structure the API and handle HTTP requests.

+- **Fetch**: A native JavaScript API for making HTTP requests.
+It was used to make requests to the EXTERNAL API.

+- **Vercel**: A cloud deployment platform for static applications and server functions.
+It was used to deploy the API in the cloud.

+- **Visual Studio Code**: A source code editor.
+It was used to write the API code.
 ## PokemonAndTypes Service

 This service is responsible for obtaining information about a specific Pokémon through the external PokeAPI.